-- Submit your bug report by raising a support ticket
+- Submit your bug report by clicking here

 - Include as much information in your report as you can, including a description of the bug, its potential impact, and steps for reproducing it or proof of concept.

-- Please allow 10 business days for us to respond before following up.
+- Please allow ten (10) business days for us to review.